H-1B Visa Benefits in 2026 | Pros and Cons, Advantages | VisaNation

 Disadvantages of the H-1B

-Unfortunately, the H-1B visa is not without its downsides.
+Unfortunately, the H-1B visa is not without its cons.
 Work with your immigration attorney to weigh the pros and cons of this visa class to determine if it is the right choice for you.

-Inflexible Dates
+The H-1B has Inflexible Dates

 Due to the lottery process, there are strict dates that must be adhered to during the process.
 For example, your petition cannot be filed until April 1st.
 Also, if your petition is selected and approved, you cannot begin working until on or after the 1st of October of that same year.
 This also limits the benefits that the premium processing service has on your case.